Reducing Bubbles in Resin

 .
 Cold resin, room or items used in process including substrate or moulds.

 .
 Resin is reacting to something added to it, sprayed on it or possible contaminant in or under it.

 .
-Bubbles release after adding an inclusion to the resin.
+Bubbles often release off of items when adding an inclusion in to a resin casting.

 Here are some areas to consider for reduced issues with bubbles:

-1. Temperature is a huge deal with epoxy resins.
+1. Temperature is a huge factor with epoxy resins.
 You will always have best results in a consistently warmer/ambient room (from start though to cure).

 There is always certain times of the year, that people who never had a problem before, all of a sudden have a problem.
-And more often than not, it is interesting when we check for weather changes in their location, that is often what we see (even when a person states they keep their space at a certain temp, it is possible for humidity changes to effect things as well).
+And more often than not, it is interesting when we check for weather changes in their location, that is often what we see (even when a person states they keep their space at a certain temp, it is possible for humidity changes to effect resin as well).
 A warm temperature is best for resin castings.
-Regular resin art works well in temperatures of 21C to 24C (70F to 75F) degrees is best for working in, and through curing process.
+Regular resin art works well in temperatures of 21C to 26C (70F to 77F) degrees, and room temp needs to be consistently warm throughout curing process.

-Occasionally people suggest using a heat mat if in a cold area.
+Occasionally people suggest using a heat type mat if working in a cold area.
 Some people have made set-ups for keeping their projects warm during cure.
 Ideas like using a plastic tub with a heating blanket underneath are not ideal, as it holds in the heat and can prematurely age the resin.
 We’ve seen well-meaning people getting creative putting heat lamps, space heaters, etc too close to their cups or other epoxy resin projects, trying to get them to dry faster.
-Sure, this will speed up the drying process.
-Not the curing, but the drying.
-But it can also cause pre mature yellowing on your cups/projects.
+Keep in mind, sure, this will speed up the drying process...
+Not the curing.... but the drying.
+But these more direct heat methods could also cause pre mature yellowing on your projects.
 Please keep that in mind.

-***Important note: Heating the room or area is great.
-Direct close contact heat is not, & it is not the same thing.
+***Important note: Heating the whole room or work space area is great.
+Direct close contact heat is not ideal, & it is not the same thing.

 Tip: Buy & regularly use an infrared thermometer.
 You can aim it directly down the neck of resin bottles (once lid removed), substrate, mould, etc., to see what the actual temperature is (instead of guessing or assuming).
 If you start to make notes of the information, you can track what works best for you, in your space (what works best is often different for each person, and remember weather changes can effect the way things are done too).

 2. Sometimes people want to use one type of resin for every type of project, but depending on what projects you do, this may not give you the best results possible.
-A casting resin such as Liquid Diamonds is best used for creating projects in moulds.
-Three of the four casting resins we carry, are thin (like water) viscosity, helps keep the bubbles to a minimum, and when bubbles are formed, they dissipate easier in the thinner resin.
-Thicker resins, like iCoat CT Countertop resin or iCoat MV resin, are great for doming projects, topcoating, and resin art creations, however thicker resins do have more bubbles.
-We have customers that do choose to use the top-coating resins (they like ArtWorks faster cure time), occasionally in moulds, but they should only be used for casting in less than 1/4" layers per session, (keeping In mind top-coating resins are meant to be used at about 1/8” depths).
+A casting resin (we currently carry 4 different ones), is best used for creating projects in moulds.
+Three of the four casting resins we carry, are thin (like water) viscosity, which helps keep the bubbles to a minimum, and when bubbles are formed, they dissipate easier in the thinner resins.
+Thicker resins, like iCoat CT Countertop resin or iCoat MV resin, are great for wall art, doming projects, topcoating, and various shallow casting resin art creations, however thicker resins absolutely do have more bubbles.
+We have customers that do choose to use the top-coating resins (for their faster cure times), occasionally in moulds, but they should only be used for casting in less than 1/4" layers per session, (keeping In mind top-coating resins are meant to be used at about 1/8” depths).
 These customers have played with it enough to know how to reduce the bubbles ahead of time.
 The bubbles need to be able to travel up and out, and the thinner viscosities enable that better.
 Heating bottles of thicker resins ahead of time, can help minimize bubbles.
 Just be aware that when doing so, it also reduces your work time/pot life for the resin.

-3. If your resin is cold to begin with, it will bubble more In mixing (especially thicker resins like ArtWorks).
+3. If your resin is cold to begin with, it will bubble more in mixing (especially thicker topcoating/art resins).
 Many people find warming up Part A bottle and Part B bottle, can help.
 Some people use warm/hot water in a sink or bucket to do this.
-Ideally, put your resin Part A container in to a plastic bag before setting in a bucket, tub or sink of warm water.
-If I don't have a bag, I ensure I thoroughly dry the container off before pouring resin out, as any little moisture drops of water from container, can ruin your resin cure.
-Some people need to warm both containers Part A & B if the resin & hardener are really cold.
+Ensure you thoroughly dry the container off before pouring resin out, as any little moisture drops of water from container, can ruin your resin cure.
 Some people set their resin containers & mix cups, on a heating blanket, or near a heater to warm it up prior to working with it.
-When doing any of this, don't overdo it, as you can shorten your pot life with both viscosities of resin, but with thicker resins, you can also cause the chemical reaction to occur too quickly if you've warmed it up too much (overheating can cause premature yellowing in any resin).
+The very thin viscosity resins that are already like water, don't often require much heating up (unless super cold), as they will not get any more viscous from heating, then they already are.

 4. We discuss mixing thoroughly, but gently in our instructions.
 Mix for 4 mintues, or until all the striations are gone, occasionally scraping along the sides and across the bottom.
 Many people find using non-wood stirring tools creates less bubbles, since wood is porous.
 Using a plastic or silicone or steel stirring tool is often suggested for less bubbles.
 When making larger batches, it is harder not to introduce bubbles.

-With Liquid Diamonds, we recommend letting mix cup sit for about 5 minutes for bubbles to come to the top and dissipate prior to pouring gently into moulds.
+With casting resins, we recommend letting mix cup sit for about 5 minutes after stirring for bubbles to come to the top and dissipate prior to pouring gently into moulds.

-With ArtWorks being a thicker viscosity, we do NOT recommend letting it sit in mix cups, rather getting it out on to the substrate as soon as possible to get most pot life time out of it.
+However, with the topcoating/art resins being a thicker viscosity, we do NOT recommend letting it sit in mix cups, rather getting it out on to the substrate as soon as possible to get most pot life time out of it.
 If you leave the topcoating/art type thicker resins sit in the mix cup, you will encourage it to begin the cure process sooner than it should (premature exotherm).

 In either case with any viscosity, know ahead that you will need to have a way to get rid of any bubbles once you have finished with your creation(s), before leaving them to cure.